prugala/symfony-request-dto/README.md

 If you want to change response format, overwrite method `formatErrors` in listener `Prugala\RequestDto\EventListener\RequestValidationExceptionListener`

-## Change log

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Testing

 ```shell
 composer tests
 ```

-## TODO
-- add support for form data
-- add support for query data
-- add support for upload files

 ## Contributing